 How to delete your Facebook account

 - Step 1: Navigate to the ‘deactivation and deletion page’.
-Unlike with some social media platforms, this can be done through the Facebook app, but you’ll probably be better off visiting the link through a web browser instead, which can be done on a laptop, PC or smartphone.
-If you cannot gain access to a web browser, it can also be completed through the Facebook app, it’s merely just a longer process.
+Unlike with some social media platforms, this can be done through the Facebook app, but you’ll probably be better off visiting the link through a web browser instead, as it’s a shorter process.

 - Step 3: Enter your email address and password if you’re not already logged in.